mat-0/cheltenham-open-data/index.md

 ![Logo](/images/logo.jpg){:width="832px"}

 <!-- weather_marker starts -->
-## On Thursday, 03 July 2025
+## On Friday, 04 July 2025

-- The average temperature today is 12.21˚C,
+- The average temperature today is 12.69˚C,
-- With highs of 13.8˚C and lows of 11.4˚C,
+- With highs of 13.32˚C and lows of 12.04˚C,
-- It may feel like 11.39˚C with scattered clouds
+- It may feel like 11.87˚C with overcast clouds
-- The wind speed is 1.11m/s and visibility is 10000m
+- The wind speed is 0.45m/s and visibility is 10000m
-- The pressure is 1029hPa and humidity is 73%
+- The pressure is 1028hPa and humidity is 71%
 - The sun will rise at 03:55 and set at 20:29

 <!-- weather_marker ends -->